 Figure 3 Changes of the concentration of parathyroid hormone and Ca2+.
 The statistics reveals the expression changes of the concentration of parathyroid hormone (PTH) and Ca2+ during the period of admission.
-The patient was accepted the operation in the fourth day.
-Before the operation, the concentration of Ca2+ was maintained a high-level condition.
-It was declined dramatically and basically returned to normal levels after the operation both PTH and Ca2+.
+The operation was performed on the fourth day.
+Before the operation, the concentration of Ca2+ was maintained at a high-level.
+Both PTH and Ca2+ decreased dramatically and returned to normal levels after the operation.